 Morale in Care Organisations

-Morale in care services is a central issue.
+Morale in care services is a central issue, of course.
 “Care” cannot be turned on like a tap.
 Nor will it flourish if care workers are treated by their managers just as mechanical instruments or by Society as convenient scapegoats for every painful event that happens.
 Hyphen-21 produced a paper on this subject almost 20 years ago.
 The paper was supported in principle by Dr Peter Carter, later to become Chief Executive of the Royal College of Nursing.
-The paper will be reviewed and revised and uploaded onto the new mental health site later in 2017.
+The paper will be reviewed and revised and uploaded onto the new mental health site when that finally emerges.
 Here is the present version.

 Shared Care Recording